Model-independent mass determination of near-threshold states from short-range production: Dimer--spectator dynamics in NREFT

-\textit{Dimer--spectator dynamics in NREFT --} We work within the dimer--spectator framework, treating the near-threshold state as a composite dimer field formed by two threshold particles with masses $(M_l, M_h)$, where $M_l \le M_h$ and the mass ratio is defined as $r \equiv M_l / M_h \in (0, 1]$.
+We work within the dimer--spectator framework, treating the near-threshold state as a composite dimer field formed by two threshold particles with masses $(M_l, M_h)$, where $M_l \le M_h$ and the mass ratio is defined as $r \equiv M_l / M_h \in (0, 1]$.
+The reduced mass of this two-body system is then

 The dimer interacts with a third spectator particle, which, without loss of generality, is taken to be the light particle $M_l$.

-A nonrelativistic effective field theory (NREFT) can be formulated to describe the dynamics of such near-threshold dimer--spectator systems, where only short-range contact interactions between the dimer and spectator are included explicitly at leading order (LO).
-The integral equation satisfied by the partial-wave point production amplitude $\Gamma_L$ of the dimer–spectator system, shown diagrammatically in Fig.~\ref{fig: pointppd}, then takes the form
+A nonrelativistic effective field theory (NREFT) can be formulated to describe the dynamics of such near-threshold dimer--spectator systems, in which only short-range contact interactions between the dimer and the constituent particles are retained explicitly at leading order (LO).
+This treatment is applicable if the relevant energies are low enough such that any meson exchanges are not resolved explicitly.
+In the single channel case, the partial-wave short-range production amplitude $\Gamma_L$ of the dimer--spectator system satisfies the integral equation shown diagrammatically in Fig.~\ref{fig: pointppd},